s-xiang/git-meta/README.md

 Git submodules come the closest: they do provide the technical ability to solve the problem, but are very difficult to use and lack some of the desired features.
-With git-meta, we will build on top of Git submodules to provide the desired functionality leveraging existing Git commands.
+With git-meta, we build on top of Git submodules to provide the desired functionality leveraging existing Git commands.

 ## Git-meta Architecture

 In this section, we first provide an overview of the mono-repo.
-We describe its structure and basic concerns such as commits, and performance.
+We describe its structure, basic concerns such as commits, and performance.
+Next, we describe *synthetic-meta-refs* and the problems they solve.

-Next, we present the problems with collaboration, branches, and referential integrity; and introduce the *syntetic-meta-ref* as a solution.
-We describe the implications for performance, tooling, and offline workflows created by these considerations.

 Finally, we describe server-side considerations: integrity validations that must be performed in server-side checks, and name-partitioning strategies.

 ### Overview